luisrodrigues154/ABD_tool/README.md

 For more information about the functionalities, issue **abd_help()** at the terminal (after launching R).
 ## Code Constraints

-Due to R implementation, and to take full advantage of the tool, running the script with Rscript has its constraints.
+Due to R implementation limitations, it just stores source references (R_SrcRef) inside functions/closures, and to take full advantage of the tool, running the script with Rscript has its constraints/limitations.

-The code must contain the following structure:
+The code must contain the following structure (which is, have an anonymous function wrapper):
 ```
 options("keep.source"=TRUE)
 run <- function(){